-The Compost Site is CLOSED for the 2022 season as of October 29th.
+The Compost Site is open for the 2023 season.

 The site is located at 736 Schultz Avenue (approximately one kilometre north on 6th Ave N).